-These items provide the information (1) to estimate the labor required to produce agricultural products, (2) to study the effects of agricultural policy changes, and (3) to measure the well-being of farm households.
+These items record the hours of labor used in farming, and provide the information (1) to estimate the labor required to produce agricultural products, (2) to study the effects of agricultural policy changes, and (3) to measure the well-being of farm households.
+The data obtained from these questions are the only information about the total hours worked on the farm, whether paid or unpaid, collected on an annual basis.